Melvin B. Tolson: Career

-Tolson mentored students such as James Farmer and Heman Sweatt, who later became civil rights activists.
-He encouraged his students not only to be well-rounded people but also to stand up for their rights.
-This was a controversial position in the segregated U.S. South of the early and mid-20th century.
+Tolson mentored students such as James Farmer and Heman Sweatt, each of whom later became civil rights activists.
+He encouraged his students not only to be well-rounded people but to stand up for their rights.
+This was a controversial position in the segregated U.S. South of the early and mid-20th century, when Jim Crow laws predominated and blacks were effectively disenfranchised.

-In 1947 Tolson began teaching at Langston University, a historically black college in Langston, Oklahoma, where he worked for the next 17 years.
+In 1947, Tolson began teaching at Langston University, a historically black college in Langston, Oklahoma, where he worked for the next 17 years.
 He was a dramatist and director of the Dust Bowl Theater at the university.
-One of his students at Langston was Nathan Hare, the black studies pioneer who became the founding publisher of the journal The Black Scholar.
+One of his students at Langston was Nathan Hare, the black studies pioneer.
+In 1969 in San Francisco, he became the founding publisher of the journal The Black Scholar.

-In 1947 Liberia appointed Tolson its Poet Laureate.
-In 1953 he completed a major epic poem in honor of the nation's centennial, the Libretto for the Republic of Liberia.
+In 1947, Liberia appointed Tolson its Poet Laureate.
+In 1953, he completed a major epic poem in honor of the nation's centennial, the Libretto for the Republic of Liberia.

-Tolson entered local politics and served three terms as mayor of Langston, Oklahoma from 1954 to 1960.
+Tolson entered local politics and served three terms as mayor of Langston, Oklahoma, from 1954 to 1960.

 In 1947, Tolson was accused of having been active in organizing farm laborers and tenant farmers during the late 1930s (though the nature of his activities is unclear) and of having radical leftist associations.

 Tolson was a man of impressive intellect who created poetry that was "funny, witty, humoristic, slapstick, rude, cruel, bitter, and hilarious," as reviewer Karl Shapiro described the Harlem Gallery.
 The poet Langston Hughes described him as "no highbrow.
 Students revere him and love him.
 Kids from the cotton fields like him.
 Cow punchers understand him ...
 He's a great talker."

 In 1965, Tolson was appointed to a two-year term at Tuskegee Institute, where he was Avalon Poet.
 He died after cancer surgery in Dallas, Texas, on August 29, 1966.
 He was buried in Guthrie, Oklahoma.